 We performed a comparison between Microsoft Azure and Red Hat OpenShift on IBM Cloud based on real PeerSpot user reviews.

-Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution has proven to be quite stable so far."
+Find out in this report how the two PaaS Clouds solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."My experience with technical support so far is very good."

 "Our pipeline integrates various monitoring tools like Fortify for security checks.
 Once the pipeline processes the code, the finished product is deployed on Red Hat OpenShift on IBM Cloud.
 We ensure application setup and recovery by utilizing two separate clusters on OpenShift."